Workshops

 In this week-long intensive workshop, students will be introduced to a wide variety of current techniques used to conserve leather bookbindings.
 Bookbinders, technicians, and conservators who wish to learn, expand, or refresh their treatment skills are all welcome.
 Previous bookbinding or conservation experience is required.

-Detached boards are the most common place leather bookbindings fail, and all five primary methods of treating this will be taught: mechanical sewing extensions and tacketing, inner hinge repairs, interior-board repairs (both splitting and slotting), outer joint repairs, and several styles of rebacking.
+Detached boards are the most common place leather bookbindings fail, and five primary methods of treating this will be discussed: mechanical sewing extensions and tacketing, inner hinge repairs, interior-board repairs, outer joint repairs, and several styles of rebacking.
+(Outline here) The actual treatments will largely depend on the books that participants bring.
 Many treatments involve a combination of these techniques.
 Questions concerning methods of consolidating older leather, the archival qualities of modern leather, and leather dyes will be discussed.
 A variety of methods to pare, consolidate, and lift leather will be introduced.
 Since a sharp knife is crucial to success in any leather work, sharpening will also be taught.

-Students should bring six to eight non-valuable leather bound books to work on, though there will be additional books provided to practice with.
-Participants will be taught how to pare leather with a knife, use a board slotting machine, a modified 151 spokeshave, a variety of lifting knives and tools, and a double edge razor blade paring machine.
+Students should bring several non-valuable leather bound books to work on, though there will be additional books provided to practice with.
 There will be individual consultations with students before the workshop to discuss treatment goals for their chosen books, and determine if extra materials or tools might be required.
-Decision making based on the actual books will be discussed.
-The primary goal of this workshop is to equip participants with a more nuanced understanding of the pros and cons of currently practiced leather conservation techniques, gain supervised experience while performing them, and feedback when they are completed.
+The primary goal of this workshop is to equip participants with a more nuanced understanding of the pros and cons of currently practiced leather conservation techniques, gain supervised experience while performing them, refresh some previously learned skills, and recieve feedback.

 Review by Kasie Janssen from The Preservation Lab Blog, University of Cincinnati.